 These yields were a lot higher in 2010, but after banning fund families that abuse leverage and derivatives, play shenanigans and other tricks that make the fixed-income parts of the portfolio not be conservative (e.g., PIMCO), it's down.
-The bright side of that is that the yields are much more stable, the funds are a lot more conservative, shenanigans by the funds are mostly eliminated, and thus more suitable for retired investors.
+The bright side of that is that the yields are much more stable, the funds are a lot more conservative, shenanigans by the funds are mostly eliminated, and thus are more suitable for retired investors.

-If you do your research, you'll see it's extremely difficult to get this rate of income without selling anything; all while realizing low-risk, good returns, and the other advantages of using only open-ended mutual funds (low costs, liquidity, transparency, etc.).
+If you do your research, you'll see it's extremely difficult to get this rate of income without selling anything; all while realizing low-risk, good returns, and the other advantages of using only open-ended mutual funds (low costs, extreme diversification, liquidity, transparency, etc.).

 If you're retired and need money from an investment portfolio to live off of, then this may help make it last a lot longer.
 This is because the more income distributions a portfolio sheds without selling shares, the fewer shares you'll need to sell to get the paycheck you need, and the fewer shares you sell, the more money you're going to have later.

 Capital gains taxes are also kept to a minimum when you don't redeem shares for income.
 There's no profits to report if you don't sell and realize any gains.
 You'll be realizing and spending the internal realized capital gains distributions though.

-So two of the main tricks to not run out of money when you reach an advanced age is to not sell shares, and never invest in any form of "self-destructing bonds" or these types of bond ETFs or mutual funds, as explained in the Money eBook.
+So two of the main tricks to not run out of money when you reach an advanced age is to not sell shares, and never invest in any form of "self-destructing bonds" or these types of bond ETFs or mutual funds, as explained in the free Money eBook.

-While on the subject, here's the way we like to think about the value of paying an advisor to construct an investment portfolio for the purpose of producing a sustainable retirement paycheck: Take the TOTAL amount of their fees, expenses, and commissions and divide that by the amount of income realized over the past year (don't count share sales as income, just dividends and capital gains distributions).
+While on the subject, here's the way we like to think about the value of paying an advisor to construct an investment portfolio for the purpose of producing a sustainable retirement paycheck: Take the total amount of their fees, expenses, and commissions and divide that by the amount of income realized over the past year (don't count share sales as income, just dividends and capital gains distributions).

 If it's more than 20%, then you'd probably do a better job of managing your money yourself using our CHIM, you'd probably get a higher yield with a higher overall rate of return with less risk, you'd end up selling many less shares, worrying about trust, ethics, security, and privacy issues would be history, and you'd save all of their fees and commissions - forever!

 For example, if you have a $1M portfolio, pay 1% in fees, and are getting 5% income (without selling shares), then you're paying 20% of your income in fees.
 More than 20% and we think you'd be better off doing it yourself, and not paying any of their fees anymore.
 More than likely, you've only been getting ~3% income yield, and they've been selling shares, so this would yield 40% of your income going to pay the advisor.
-This is way too high, so just DIY!
+This is way too high, so DIY!

 The Asset Allocation Models Include:

-All of the 69 model allocations described above.
+• All of the 65 model allocations described above.

-The mutual fund picks spreadsheet for all 21 asset classes.
-These portfolio models only use 16 asset classes (the other five asset classes are for use with the comprehensive asset allocator software).
-There's 21 mutual fund recommendations, times five ways of managing money, totaling over 100 monthly-updated investment recommendations.
+• The mutual fund picks spreadsheet for all 22 asset classes.
+These portfolio models only use 17 asset classes (the other five asset classes are for use with the comprehensive asset allocator software).
+There's 22 mutual fund recommendations, times five ways of managing money, totaling over 100 monthly-updated investment recommendations.

 To keep everything updated and balanced, you can also subscribe to keep these models and/or just the mutual fund recommendations fresh on a monthly basis.
 You'll receive the reasons for all switches to decide whether or not to sell the old mutual fund and buy the new one.

-A sheet for inputting a comparison portfolio.
+• A sheet for inputting a comparison portfolio.
 This has two purposes: